Blog

 Hundreds of Indigenous Peoples (IPs) and local community (LC) representatives from the world’s largest tropical forest basins held a historic convening on May 26–30 with government representatives, international development institutions, and donors to present their demands ahead of the next UN Climate Conference in Brazil (COP30).

 “Our collaboration in this Congress across continents, traditions, and generations is a powerful reminder that strength lies in collective action.
-We are ready to continue using the depth of our knowledge, and our spirit of cooperation to set a common path towards a just, livable and equitable future.”
+We are ready to continue using the depth of our knowledge and our spirit of cooperation to set a common path toward a just, livable, and equitable future.”

 ~ The Brazzaville Declaration

-• Give them access to direct finance including climate and biodiversity finance using their own global, regional, national, and sub-national funding mechanisms, and restructure all other mechanisms in partnership with them.
+5. Give them access to direct finance, including climate and biodiversity finance, using their own global, regional, national, and sub-national funding mechanisms, and restructure all other mechanisms in partnership with them.

 To achieve these demands, the GATC leaders proposed a 22-point action plan for governments and international institutions.
-The plan calls for all finance mechanisms for climate, biodiversity, and environmental protection – including the Tropical Forests Forever Facility (TFFF) — to include IPs and LCs in their governance and decision-making structures, and stipulate a minimum allocation of 20% of direct financing for IPs and LCs.
+The plan calls for all finance mechanisms for climate, biodiversity, and environmental protection—including the Tropical Forests Forever Facility (TFFF)—to include IPs and LCs in their governance and decision-making structures and stipulate a minimum allocation of 20 percent of direct financing for IPs and LCs.

 “The 20% figure should be seen as a floor, not a ceiling, and should be monitored and periodically reviewed in consultation with rightsholders.”